mundarch/recipe-analysis/README.md

 ></iframe>

 Recipes with higher saturated fat tend to exhibit a wider range of protein content, indicating that while high-fat recipes can be protein-rich, they also include options with lower protein levels.

+---

+<iframe
+  src="assets/top_10_healthiest_recipes.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+---

+In order to set our Prediction Model performing a regression analysis to predict the number of calories in a recipe based on its protein and carbohydrates content.
+The response variable is calories, and the features used for prediction are protein and carbohydrates.

+We chose regression because the target variable, calories, is continuous and numeric.
+This approach will help identify how the macronutrient composition of a recipe influences its caloric content.

+We evaluate the model using Mean Squared Error, which is sensitive to large errors, making it suitable for continuous variables where extreme values need to be penalized, and R-squared, which provides an interpretable measure of model performance.

+These metrics are preferred over others like F-1 or explained variance as they directly quantify the prediction error, which aligns with the goal of making accurate and practical calorie predictions.